 What Makes Focaccia Bread Different?

-When it comes to distinguishing focaccia from pizza, we like how Eileen Weinberg described it to the New York Times, “focaccia connotes bread with a little topping, and pizza connotes topping with a little bread.”
+Regarding distinguishing focaccia from pizza, we like how Eileen Weinberg described it to the New York Times, “focaccia connotes bread with a little topping, and pizza connotes topping with a little bread.”

-Tips For Baking Focaccia Bread
+Five Tips For Baking The Best Focaccia Bread

-The reality is a few key details make all the difference between mediocre and great focaccia.
+A few key details make all the difference between mediocre and great focaccia.

 Use Quality Ingredients

-First make sure you use quality ingredients: organic flour, extra virgin olive oil, a great sea salt, and yeast (note: if you don’t have yeast, you can make the unleavened focaccia di Recco).
+First, ensure you use quality ingredients: organic flour, extra virgin olive oil, a great sea salt, and yeast (note: if you don’t have yeast, you can make the unleavened focaccia di Recco).

 Have A Hydrated Dough